The positive tropical Grassmannian, the hypersimplex, and the m=2 amplituhedron: Appendix. Combinatorics of cells of the positive Grassmannian.

-To construct $H(D)$, we delete the $0$'s of $D$, and replace each $+$ with a vertex.
-From each vertex we construct a hook which goes east and south, to the border of the Young diagram of $D$.
-We label the edges of the southeast border of $D$ by $1, \dots, n$ from northeast to southwest.

-To construct $N(D)$, we direct the edges of $H(D)$ west and south.
-Let $E$ be the set of horizontal edges of $N(D)$.
-To each such edge $e\in E$, we associate a variable $a_e$.

-To construct $G(D)$ from $H(D)$, we place boundary vertices $1, \dots, n$ along the southeast border.
-Then we replace the local region around each internal vertex as in \cref{fig:local}, and add a black (respectively, white) lollipop for each black (respectively, white) fixed point of the decorated permutation $\pi_D$. \end{defn}

-More generally, each \Le-diagram $D$ is associated with a family of \emph{reduced plabic graphs} consisting of $G(D)$ together with other plabic graphs which can be obtained from $G(D)$ by certain \emph{moves}; see \cite[Section 12]{postnikov}.

-From the plabic graph constructed in \cref{def:Le-plabic} (and more generally from a reduced plabic graph $G$), we can read off the corresponding decorated permutation $\pi_G$ as follows. \begin{defn} Let $G$ be a reduced plabic graph as above with boundary vertices $1,\dots, n$.
+If a plabic graph $G$ is \emph{reduced} (see \cite[Section 12]{postnikov}) or \cite[Chapter 7]{FWZ}), we have that $S_{M_G} = S_{\pi_G}$, where $\pi_G$ is the decorated permutation defined as follows. \begin{defn} Let $G$ be a reduced plabic graph with boundary vertices $1,\dots, n$.
 For each boundary vertex $i\in [n]$, we follow a path along the edges of $G$ starting at $i$, turning (maximally) right at every internal black vertex, and (maximally) left at every internal white vertex.
 This path ends at some boundary vertex $\pi(i)$.
 By \cite[Section 13]{postnikov}, the fact that $G$ is reduced implies that each fixed point of $\pi$ is attached to a lollipop; we color each fixed point by the color of its lollipop.
-In this way we obtain the \emph{decorated permutation} $\pi_G = \pi$ of $G$.
-We say that $G$ is of {\itshape type} $(k,n)$, where $k$ is the number of anti-excedances of $\pi_G$.
-By \cite[Definition 11.5]{postnikov}\footnote{There is a typo in Postnikov's formula: $k+(n-k)$ should read $k-(n-k)$.
-Our formula looks different than his, but is equivalent.}, we have
+This defines a decorated permutation, called the \emph{decorated trip permutation} $\pi_G = \pi$ of $G$. \end{defn}